 At the turn of the 20th century in small town America, a young woman (Margaret Sullavan) meets a young banker (Charles Boyer).
 They fall in love but through circumstances beyond their control are parted.
 Five years later, they meet again in New York City and even though he's now married, she becomes his mistress for the next 25 years.
 Directed by Robert Stevenson (MARY POPPINS), this second of the three film versions of the Fannie Hurst (IMITATION OF LIFE) novel is difficult to watch using contemporary mores and sensibilities.
 Sullavan's character seems to have no identity apart from her "career" as a mistress.
 I realize this is supposed to be very romantic, the idea of a woman so in love that she waits around for years for the man to make time for her and she's grateful for it!
 But the temptation to yell at her, "Dump him!
 Find someone who'll treat you right" is powerful.
 The 1961 remake remedied some of this by having the wife a shrew who wouldn't give him a divorce.
 Here, the wife is only briefly seen and doesn't know about the back street affair.
 Fortunately, Margaret Sullavan is one of those actresses with such a likable screen persona and presence that she makes a lot of the objections moot.
 The Oscar nominated score is by Frank Skinner who would do a much better score for the 1961 remake.
 With Tim Holt, Richard Carlson, Frank McHugh, Dorothy Adams and Esther Dale.

 When a beloved benefactor (A.E.
 Matthews) of a small Irish village passes away, the town welcomes his nephew (David Niven) who inherited the estate.
 However, unlike his uncle, the money hungry nephew presses the townspeople for loans owed, rents unpaid and abandons institutions that his uncle underwrote.
 So, they decide to kill him.
-This amusing comedy with dark undertones might lay the Irish whimsy (even though it was filmed entirely in England) on a bit thick but it's so good natured in its deviltry that it's best to let it soak in.
+Directed by Mario Zampi, this amusing comedy with dark undertones might lay the Irish whimsy (even though it was filmed entirely in England) on a bit thick but it's so good natured in its deviltry that it's best to let it soak in.
 Niven seems to be having a wonderful time playing the heartless rogue and Yvonne De Carlo matches him as the glamorous, gold digging widow who returns to the village after her husband's death.
 The comedic finale where the village conspires to do Niven in by various methods (decapitation, scaring him to death, blowing him up) is deftly handled and full of chuckles.
 Directed by Mario Zampi.
 With Barry Fitzgerald, Noelle Middleton, Robert Urquhart, Michael Shepley and George Cole.
 Released in the U.S. under the title TONIGHT'S THE NIGHT.

 Five students: a jock (Emilio Estevez), a brainy nerd (Anthony Michael Hall), a popular "prom queen" (Molly Ringwald), a misfit (Ally Sheedy) and a "bad boy" (Judd Nelson) are thrown together at an early Saturday morning detention class.
 Though seemingly different, by the end of the day, they've opened up to each other and bonded.
 Arguably the best high school movie ever made, over 25 years later the film holds up surprisingly well.
 Although stereotypes defined by the exterior images they project, anyone who's ever been to high school knows these types exist and chances are were fit into one of the five.
 The director John Hughes (who also wrote the script) slightly panders to his demographic by stacking the deck.
 While the students are represented by the five different types, the one teacher we're provided with is a total jerk.
 I suspect to the 2012 teen audience, some of the film has a "you had to be there" quality to it.
 Specifically, the rebellious "bad boy" who seemed so cool in 1985 now comes across a uncouth bully.
 It doesn't help that he's played by the supremely untalented Judd Nelson.
 Fortunately, the other four actors ace it (Hall and Sheedy are pretty awesome) and the big confessional scene between the five is beautifully played out.
 There's simply no excuse for the phony as Hell ending.
 The MTV music video style montages date the film but the soundtrack is comprised of a terrific selection of mid 80s pop rock.